sassoftware/sas-trustworthy-ai-life-cycle/website/docs/3-prepare-and-assess-data.md

 > </br>
 </br>

-## 3.5 Approve data for use?
+## 3.5 Approve data
 **Model owner**: Is the quality of the data acceptable?
 Has the data been appropriately cleaned?
 Does a review suggest data should be approved for use?

 * [ ] Yes
 * [ ] No

-If no, please justify your response and reassign section 3 for completion.
+If no, please justify your response and reassign step 3 for completion.

 > </br>
 > </br>